ryanpkennedy/df-healthbench/README.md

 ## Quick Start with Docker

-The easiest way to run the entire application is with the Make command or Docker Compose:
+The easiest way to run the entire application is with the Make command or Docker Compose.
+Make sure .env is ready to go then simply running `make fresh-start` will start the backend, db and seed the db.
+Then `make test` will run the full pytest test suite.
+A more granular approach is shown below.

 #### 1. Ensure Docker and Docker Compose are installed